Groups

 In the above command:

-• -p 9005 binds the local port 9005 to the service.
-You can use any port number you like.
+-n mydatabasetells Webrelay to use the service named "mydatabase".-p 9005binds the local port 9005 to the service.
+You can use any port number you like.--group mygrouptells Webrelay to that the service is owned by the "mygroup" group.